fifemon/graphql-datasource/README.md

 By using `$field_person.fullName` as the text, the text in this annotation will be the person's full name.
 Tags are separated by commas.
 The above example has two tags: "tag1" and "tag2".
 If a `TimeEnd` field is present, the annotation will be shown over a period of time.
+You can also separate the data path with commas to provide multiple data paths as shown with both server1 and server2.

 # Wishlist
 * Rich schema-aware editor (graphiql-like)